feathers-plus/docs/source/v1/feathers-hooks-common/index.md

 {% hooksApi setNow %}

-{% hooksApiFieldNames keep "The fields that you want to add or set to the current date-time." %}
+{% hooksApiFieldNames setNow "The fields that you want to add or set to the current date-time." %}

 - **Example**